delta6626/react-tailwind-firebase-starter-template/README.md

 This template provides a quick start for building a React application with Javascript, Tailwind CSS for styling and Firebase for backend services.

 ## How to get started

 1. Clone the repository.
 2. Install dependencies.
 3. Start building!

+## Keeping Dependencies Up-to-Date

+To ensure you always have the latest dependencies, use [npm-check-updates](https://www.npmjs.com/package/npm-check-updates).

 ## Contributing